Telling our veterans' stories

 Sunday: 1 p.m. to 3 p.m.

-Please call for appointment for other times at 203-583-4484.
+Please call for an appointment for other times at (203) 583-4484.

-Take a Self - Guided Tour of the Museum
+Take a Self-Guided Tour of the Museum

 Check Out Our Videos

 Visit our YouTube page for interviews with our veterans as well as other audiovisual content.
-VISIT NOW

 Thank You to Our Contributors

-As an ongoing feature this space will include thank yous to, and information on, those organizations that have contributed to the success of the Stratford Veterans Museum.
-This month we recognize Hirshbeck Services LLC.
+As an ongoing feature this space will include thanks to, and information on, those individuals and organizations that have contributed to the success of the Stratford Veterans Museum.

-Please visit HERE for past honorees.
+Please visit here for all honorees.

 Find us at 5952 Main St., Stratford, next to Putney Chapel.